purogamer/Fluent-for-Steam/README.md

 # How to Install ⚗

 ### Prerequisites ✅
-1. Have installed Segoe UI Variable.
+1. Have installed [Segoe UI Variable](https://docs.microsoft.com/en-us/windows/apps/design/downloads/#fonts) (It is not necessary if you have windows 11
+).
 2. Have windows 10 or 11 since it was only tested on these operating systems.

 ## Installation

 1. Download the skin [here](https://github.com/purogamer/Fluent-for-Steam/releases).
-2. Unzip the 7z and install the fonts found in the SegoueUI-VF folder ( not necessary if you have windows 11)
+2. Unzip the 7z and install the fonts found in the SegoueUI-VF folder (not necessary if you have windows 11)

 3. Once the font is installed you must drag the skins folder into the main folder of your steam so that it should look like this steam / skins